kinode-dao/kinode-book/src/pki.md

 ## Name Registration

-The `DotNecRegistrar` (AKA `.nec`) is responsible for registering all `.nec` domain names.
+The `DotNecRegistrar` (AKA `.os`) is responsible for registering all `.os` domain names.
-It is also responsible for authorizing alterations to `.nec` node records managed by the NDNSRegistryResolver.
+It is also responsible for authorizing alterations to `.os` node records managed by the NDNSRegistryResolver.
 (Todo: just confused by this)
-`DotNecRegistrar` implements ERC721 tokenization logic for the names it is charged with, so all `.nec` names are NFTs that may be transferred to and from any address.
+`DotNecRegistrar` implements ERC721 tokenization logic for the names it is charged with, so all `.os` names are NFTs that may be transferred to and from any address.
-There is currently a minimum length of 9 characters for Nectar IDs.
+There is currently a minimum length of 9 characters for Kinode IDs.

-`DotNecRegistrar` allows users to create subdomains underneath any `.nec` name they own.
+`DotNecRegistrar` allows users to create subdomains underneath any `.os` name they own.
 Initially this grants them control over the subdomain, as a holder of the parent domain, but they may choose to irreversibly revoke this control if they desire to.
 This applies at each level of subdomain.